e-c-k-e-r/vall-e/docs/models_v2.md

 ## Samplers

-To-do: Remember what I was going to jot down here

 Sampling code is effectively the same, with the twist of instead outputting the logits for all codebooks at `dim=0`.
+Returned scores are before applying sampler settings, as the unfiltered scores are preferred when doing demasking.

-The NAR-demasking step will account for this automatically, and has dials and knobs to adjust whether to mask off independent of other codebook levels, or for all codebook levels at a given timestep.
+The NAR-demasking step will account for this automatically, and has dials and knobs to adjust.
+Per the web UI:
+* `Masked Only`: will update scores for previously masked tokens, and unmasked tokens will not get remasked.
+	* This seems *fine* when backported to the old implementation, but the new one does not like doing this.
+* `Flattened`: will average out the scores for all codebook levels at a given timestep, effectively masking across all codebooks for a given timestep, rather than have it independently masked
+	* This doesn't seem to have any changes, however.
+Greedy sampling with this on and off seems to always produce the same output, but there might be a bug.
+* `Remask`: will remask a random amount of previously unmasked tokens to keep them "updated" to the rest of the waveform by some ratio (that I forget but I think it's half the masking ratio)
+	* This offers some differences, but further evaluation is required to see if this is more of a good than a bad.

+Basic sampler modifiers like `top-k`/`top-p` need to be evaluated but are available.
+Exotic samplers from the prior implementation are not included as they're bandaids applied to a modality that does not benefit from it.

 ## Benefits and Caveats

 To be evaluated thoroughly.
 * The model seems pretty quick, even for the large model.
 * The smaller model seems small enough for CPU-only inferencing
-	* Despite its poor zero-shot performance, it could be perfectly fine for finetuning.
+	* Despite its lacking all-around zero-shot performance, it could be perfectly fine for finetuning.

 At a glance, compared to the prior model setup, this implementation allows for the model to better represent speech as it's able to see the entire signal and account for it in its latent space, rather than only operate on specific levels of it at a time.